Connor-Knabe/Connor-Knabe.github.io/_drafts/What_I've_Been_Up_To_Lately.md

 It's been quite some time since I've last posted.
 I've been spending most of my free time working on side projects and the float business.
 I don't plan to start posting regularly again but I would like to share some of the projects I've been working on over the last few years.<br><br>

 <h2>Holka-Garage (<a href="https://github.com/Connor-Knabe/holka-garage">Code on GitHub</a>)</h2>
 This one was a lot of fun to implement.
 It all started with a couple of problems that I was having.
 One problem that my wife and I both shared was a concern that we left the garage open while at work or over night.
 Another was that my garage door opener signal was very weak and I would have to be in my driveway to even open the garage.
-You might be thinking well why not just get a longer antenna but that'd only solve one probelm and wouldn't be nearly as enjoyable,  the same goes for buying a smart garage door opener.
-This annoyance led me to creating software/hardware that would allow me to open my garage from any distance from my home.
+You might be thinking well why not just get a longer antenna, but that'd only solve one probelm and wouldn't be nearly as enjoyable; the same goes for buying a smart garage door opener.
+This annoyance led me to creating software/hardware that would allow me to open my garage any distance from my home.

 <h4>Open via GPS</h4>
 <div class = "flex-video">